Logo

 Jimmy Carter continued to occasionally teach Sunday school at Maranatha Baptist Church as of 2019.

-Jimmy Carter teaches at Emory University in Atlanta, and in June 2019 was awarded tenure for 37 years of service.
+Jimmy Carter taught at Emory University, and in 2019 was awarded tenure for 37 years of service.

-Jimmy Carter had three younger siblings, all of whom died of pancreatic cancer: sisters Gloria Spann and Ruth Stapleton, and brother Billy Jimmy Carter.
+Jimmy Carter had three younger siblings, all of whom died of pancreatic cancer: Gloria Spann, Ruth Stapleton, and Billy Jimmy Carter.

-Jimmy Carter was first cousin to politician Hugh Carter and a distant cousin to the Carter family of musicians.
+Jimmy Carter was a first cousin of politician Hugh Carter and a distant cousin of the Carter family of musicians.

 Jimmy Carter married Rosalynn Smith on July 7,1946, in the Plains Methodist Church, the church of Rosalynn's family.

-Jimmy Carter had asked to be designated as her parole officer, thus helping to enable her to work in the White House.
+Jimmy Carter had asked to be designated as her parole officer, helping enable her to work in the White House.

-Jack's son Jason Jimmy Carter is a former Georgia state senator, and in 2014 was the Democratic candidate for governor of Georgia, losing to the Republican incumbent Nathan Deal.
+Jack's son Jason Jimmy Carter is a former Georgia state senator who in 2014 was the Democratic nominee for governor of Georgia, losing to the Republican incumbent, Nathan Deal.

 On December 20,2015, while teaching a Sunday school class, Jimmy Carter announced that his 28-year-old grandson Jeremy Jimmy Carter had died of unspecified causes.